 Nepal Orphans Home is a grassroots organization supporting what its founder, Michael Hess, has committed his life to doing: rescuing Nepali children from deplorable living conditions and giving them a chance to grow up with an education and health care.
 Along with these basic rights, the children experience a happier childhood, a safer environment, three meals a day, a bed to sleep in, and suitable clothing.
 Such ordinary expectations for children, but not so ordinary in the lives of many Nepali children.

 Nepal Orphans Home attends to the welfare of children in Nepal who are orphaned, abandoned, or not supported by their parents.
-Papa’s House provides for the children’s basic needs of food, shelter, and clothing, as well as schooling and health care, and administers to their emotional needs with love and compassion.
-Papa’s House allows children to grow up in a nurturing environment.
-The mission of Nepal Orphans Home is not just to rescue children from abject poverty, but to enable the children to develop and realize their potentials.
+NOH provides for the children’s basic needs of food, shelter, and clothing, as well as schooling and health care, and administers to their emotional needs with love and compassion, allowing them to grow up in a nurturing environment.
+Our mission is not just to rescue children from abject poverty, but to enable the children to develop and realize their potentials.

 Michael Hess found the orphanage in March 2005.
 This is the story of his discovery.